wh1teend/nvim/README.md

-# Neovim Configuration based on NvChad
+# Neovim configuration based on NvChad

 This repository contains my personal setup for Neovim built on top of [NvChad](https://github.com/NvChad/NvChad).
 All NvChad modules are loaded as a plugin through [lazy.nvim](https://github.com/folke/lazy.nvim) and extended with additional plugins and options.